Oluwakemi7-dotcom/Oluwakemi-Awakan/README.md

 # Oluwakemi-Awakan
-PostGraduate Data Science Portfolio: My e-portfolio based on the work carried out in the PGCDS Programme
+PostGraduate Data Science e-Portfolio: My e-portfolio based on the work carried out in the PGCDS Programme